By Tom Pawlak — GBI Technical Advisor

 Cotton swabs and rubbing alcohol were used to clean up the G/flex that squeezed out while still uncured.
 Dry cheesecloth can also be used to wipe off uncured epoxy smudges.

 The copper jewelry beads were glued into a concave recess in the goblet base with G/flex 650 as well.
 David ran a continuous length of polyester sewing thread through the beads twice so it would stay attached to the goblet circumference without lifting off as the knot was tightened.
-Polyester thread was used because of its strength and because it is a bit stretchy.
+The polyester thread was used because of its strength and because it is a bit stretchy.
 Once again rubbing alcohol and cotton swabs were used to clean up the epoxy squeeze out from around individual beads.

 If you decide to make a set of goblets for yourself, consider sending us photos so we can see your creations.
 Possibly they will show up as a readers’ project photo in a future issue of Epoxyworks.
 I’m sure David would love to see your creations there as well.